 If baking two flavors, separate the dough into two sections.
 You would add 1/4 tsp vanilla extract with the other ingredients.
 Then add 1/4 tsp other flavored extract such as almond, lemon, etc., to each dough section.

-Serve the yummy old-fashioned Southern tea cookies with herbal hot tea for a relaxing break from the hustle-bustle holiday rush or your every-day busy schedule.
+Serve the yummy old-fashioned Southern tea cookies with herbal hot tea.
+Take a relaxing break from the hustle-bustle holiday rush or your every-day busy schedule.

 Scones make a tasty combination with tea as well (orange or orange cranberry are my favs).
 Check out PattyCakesPantry’s Orange Cranberry Scone recipe.